sbaldasty/bedivere/README.md

 - [x] Should be possible to remove citations from claims
 - [x] Editor tab focus should switch on opening something new
 - [x] No duplicate editor tabs
-- [ ] Add the support claims table
+- [x] Add the support claims table
+- [ ] Claims and sources should open when created
 - [ ] Make tabbed editors closable

 ### Technical enhancements